 Choosing a closet paint finish, that you can paint and almost forget about it.
 However, giving this some careful consideration first.
 Closets are notorious collecting dust over time, so cleaning once a year is a good remedy.
 If you agree, you might want to consider using a semi-gloss paint finish inside your closets.

-Typically, most closets do not have natural light, with windows inside.
+Typically, most closets do not have natural light, with windows inside, just like laundry rooms.
 If yours does, count yourself lucky.
 Painting your closet with same white trim color used throughout rest of home is ideal.
 Generally, trim finish you use is semi-gloss, gloss, or high gloss.
 The more shelving, and built-in wood trim, the more you'll want semi-gloss entirely in your closet.

 Painting closets with a semi-gloss paint finish for all portions will be not only easy to clean, and wipe down, but paint will stay in premium condition the longest time frame.